mobizt/Firebase-ESP8266/src/README.md

 QueryFilter.equalTo -       Value (number or string) matches the orderBy param

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].jsonArray will return the pointer to FirebaseJsonArray object contains array of payload returned from server.
+Call [FirebaseData object].jsonArray will return the pointer to FirebaseJsonArray object contains array of the payload returned from the server.

-If the type of payload returned from server is not array, the function [FirebaseData object].jsonArray will contain empty array.
+If the type of payload returned from the server is not an array, the function [FirebaseData object].jsonArray will contain empty array.